akashrpatel621/Tetris/DEVELOPMENT.md

 - Put a cap on the max speed for which the tetrominoes can be dropped at.
 - Added a sound effect to be played once the game has ended.
 - Added final adjustments and commented for better readability.
+- Changed how points are given in the game.
+- Completed the README file for the project.

+## Completed and submitted the project - May 1st, 2019.